Here’s our ultimate guide to the best things to do in Kiama, one of the most beautiful coastal towns in New South Wales.

 If you want a bit of me-time, this is a beautiful place to enjoy some peace and quiet.
 With towering trees and the sounds of birds, this is a great spot to listen to nature.

-This Native Garden can be explored by bike or on foot, and the walk around the grounds will take about 30 minutes.
+This Native Garden can be explored by bike or on foot, and the short walk around the grounds will take about 30 minutes.

 READ MORE: Don’t miss our complete guide to travelling in Australia!

 Go Back in Time with the Kiama Historical Walk

 The history in this area is quite rich, so why not immerse yourself in it on the Kiama Historical Walk?